PitneyBowes/LocationIntelligenceSDK-IOS/docs/PBLIAPIGeoEnrichServiceApi.md

 NSString* longitude = @"longitude_example"; // Longitude of the location.
 NSString* latitude = @"latitude_example"; // Latitude of the location.
-NSString* brandName = @"brandName_example"; // Specifies the name of the brand to be searched.
-Also performs search on partially specified brand names. (optional)
+NSString* name = @"name_example"; // Matched against Name, BrandName and Trade Name.
+Partial terms are also matched with fuzziness (max edit distance is 1) (optional)
+NSString* type = @"type_example"; // Matched against the content which defines the type of the poi.  (optional) NSString* categoryCode = @"categoryCode_example"; // Specific Category/Categories Codes for the desired POIs.
+Accepts a mix of 4 digit (Top Category), 6 digit (Second-Level Category) and 11 digit (Low-Level Category) Category Codes. https://locate.pitneybowes.com/docs/location-intelligence/v1/en/poicategory/LiApiPOICategoryCodes.xlsx  (optional)
-NSString* category = @"category_example"; // Specific Category/Categories for which the POI search is performed.
-(Categories 10020102,10020103 are for Chinese and Italian Restaurants .https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/poicategory/EightDigitPOICategoryCodes.xlsx  (optional)
+NSString* sicCode = @"sicCode_example"; // Specific SIC Codes/Codes for the desired POIs.
+Accepts a mix of 4 digit (Top Category) and 8 digit (Low-Level Category) SIC Codes. (optional)
 NSString* maxCandidates = @"maxCandidates_example"; // Maximum number of POIs that can be retrieved. (optional) NSString* searchRadius = @"searchRadius_example"; // Radius range within which search is performed. (optional) NSString* searchRadiusUnit = @"searchRadiusUnit_example"; // Radius unit such as Feet, Kilometers, Miles or Meters. (optional)
-NSString* searchDataset = @"searchDataset_example"; // The datasets upon which the POI search can be performed. (optional) NSString* searchPriority = @"searchPriority_example"; // Search order of POI datasets mentioned in searchDataset. (optional) NSString* travelTime = @"travelTime_example"; // Specifies the travel time within which method searches for results (POIs which can be reached within travel time)the search boundary in terms of time mentioned in 'travelTimeUnit'.
+NSString* travelTime = @"travelTime_example"; // Specifies the travel time within which method searches for results (POIs which can be reached within travel time)the search boundary in terms of time mentioned in 'travelTimeUnit'.
 The results are retrieved from the polygon formed based on the travel time specified.
 This means search can be done in the mentioned time results be from the mentioned time. (optional)
 NSString* travelTimeUnit = @"travelTimeUnit_example"; // Specifies acceptable time units.Allowed values Minutes,Hours,Seconds and Milliseconds (optional)
 NSString* travelDistance = @"travelDistance_example"; // Specifies the search boundary in terms of distance mentioned in 'travelDistanceUnit'.
 The results are retrieved from the polygon formed based on the travel distance specified. (optional)
 NSString* travelDistanceUnit = @"travelDistanceUnit_example"; // Specifies acceptable time units.Allowed values Feet,Kilometers,Miles and Meters (optional)
-NSString* mode = @"mode_example"; // Specifies the available mode of commute.
-This is required when u r trying to do search by travel distance or travel time.Allowed values driving and walking (optional)
+NSString* travelMode = @"travelMode_example"; // Specifies the available mode of commute.
+This is required when u r trying to do search by travel distance or travel time.
+Allowed values driving and walking (optional)
+NSString* sortBy = @"distance"; // Specifies the order in which POIs are retrieved. (optional) (default to distance)

 PBLIAPIGeoEnrichServiceApi*apiInstance = [[PBLIAPIGeoEnrichServiceApi alloc] init];

-// Points Of Interest By Location.
+// Point of Interests By Location.
-[apiInstance getEntityByLocationWithLongitude:longitude
+[apiInstance getPOIsByLocationWithLongitude:longitude
               latitude:latitude
-              brandName:brandName
-              category:category
+              name:name
+              type:type
+              categoryCode:categoryCode
+              sicCode:sicCode
               maxCandidates:maxCandidates
               searchRadius:searchRadius
               searchRadiusUnit:searchRadiusUnit
-              searchDataset:searchDataset
-              searchPriority:searchPriority
               travelTime:travelTime
               travelTimeUnit:travelTimeUnit
               travelDistance:travelDistance
               travelDistanceUnit:travelDistanceUnit
-              mode:mode
+              travelMode:travelMode
+              sortBy:sortBy
-          completionHandler: ^(PBLocations* output, NSError* error) {
+          completionHandler: ^(PBGeoEnrichResponse* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);
                         }
                         if (error) {
-                            NSLog(@"Error calling PBLIAPIGeoEnrichServiceApi->getEntityByLocation: %@", error);
+                            NSLog(@"Error calling PBLIAPIGeoEnrichServiceApi->getPOIsByLocation: %@", error);
                         }
                     }];
 ```